About Julia

 How did you become a writer?

-So I did – in WHEN POPPY RAN AWAY, my first book.
+So I did – in WHEN POPPY RAN AWAY.

 Through writing it I discovered my Writing Recipe.